zyxiao97/zyxiao97.github.io/_pages/publications.md

 Conference Publications
 ======
 - **Zhuoyu Xiao** and Uday V. Shanbhag. *Computing quasi-Nash equilibria via gradient-response schemes*. **The 7th Annual Learning for Dynamics & Control Conference**, (283) 2025, pp. 881-893.
+- **Zhuoyu Xiao** and Uday V. Shanbhag. *Extragradient Methods with Parameter-Free Line Search for Stochastic Pseudomonotone Variational Inequalities*.
+To be submitted to **The 65th IEEE Conference on Decision and Control (CDC)**, 2026.

 <br>